vasi/zyppkeeper/README.md

 zyppkeeper install
 ```

 Some packages may be installed, but not declared.
-These should either be removed, or added to a .keep file.To list the top-level unneeded packages:
+These should either be removed, or added to a .keep file.
+To list the top-level unneeded packages:

 ```
 zyppkeeper unneeded